Rishi Sunak will give Tory MPs a free vote on Boris Johnson's future, reports - ExBulletin

 During a visit to San Diego in the United States, ITV News asked Mr Sunak if he would try to influence the conservative members of the privileges committee not to impose too heavy a sanction on him.

 Mr. Sunak replied: That would not be fair.
-This is the business of Parliament and of the House.
+It’s a matter of Parliament and the House.
 It’s not the government’s business.

 When asked if he was concerned that a suspension could trigger a by-election, the Prime Minister replied: It is not fair for the government to interfere.